-As noted previously, the two-party distribution of Wisconsin voters is 51.29% and 48.71%.
+As noted previously, the two-party distribution of Wisconsin voting is 51.29% to 48.71%.
 A fair map would allocate 51 seats to the majority party and 48 seats to the other.
-The current gerrymandered map allocates only 35 seats to the majority party and 64 seats to the minority party.
-The map below allocates 51 seats to the majority party and 48 seats to the minority party.
+The current gerrymandered map for the Wisconsin State Assembly allocates only 35 seats to the majority party and 64 seats to the minority party.
+The map below is fair, allocating 51 seats to the majority party and 48 seats to the minority party.